 Considerations For Your Fall Tillage Strategy

 Pros and ConsBefore diving into the details and attributes of your fields, take a step back and evaluate the overarching pros and cons of tillage as a practice.
 Primary or fall tillage is done right after harvest to break up the hardpan and incorporate residue into the soil.
 This makes a nice, black soil surface that leads to a suitable seedbed for planting.
 This also helps the soil warm up and dry out more quickly in the spring, allowing for earlier planting, which can lead to higher yields.
 The main drawbacks of tillage are its contributions to soil erosion and its effects on soil structure.

-Soil TypeThe amount and kind of tillage you use depend largely on soil type.
+Soil TypeThe amount and kind of tillage you use depends largely on soil type.
 For example, soils high in organic matter and clay content trap more moisture, making it difficult to use a no-till system, especially on flat, lakebed soils with poor internal drainage.
 Getting fields to dry out in the spring for timely planting can be very difficult in these situations without doing some sort of fall tillage to break up the hardpan.
 On the other hand, older, weathered soils in areas with warmer, open winters, such as the southern U.S. or southeastern Corn Belt, are much better suited for more minimal tillage options.

 Crops Harvested and Crops to Be PlantedCompared to soybeans, corn leaves three to five times the amount of residue in the field after harvest.
 In continuous corn systems, getting that amount of residue incorporated into the soil to make way for a decent seedbed can be an undertaking.
 Often, this is when growers will turn to a more aggressive tillage method like disk rippers or moldboard plows.
 However, since soybeans leave much less residue, they require less tillage postharvest.